 No sponsor, person, association, firm, corporation, or other entity shall conduct any special event or community event in Easttown Township without first having obtained a permit from the Township.

-The Township Manager or his designee may waive the application fee and/or the requirement of 60 days' advance notice for spontaneous special events or community events for celebrations important to the Township, the Commonwealth of Pennsylvania and the nation, including but not limited to the celebration of local sports teams and the end of wars or other conflicts of national significance.
-The Township Manager or his designee may waive the application fee and/or the requirement of 60 days' advance notice if there are circumstances unique to the sponsor which justify the waiver to assure the public safety and welfare of the Township or the Township's best interest.
+The Township Manager or his designee may waive the requirement of 30 days' advance notice for spontaneous special events or community events for celebrations important to the Township, the Commonwealth of Pennsylvania and the nation, including but not limited to the celebration of local sports teams and the end of wars or other conflicts of national significance.
+The Township Manager or his designee may waive the requirement of 30 days' advance notice if there are circumstances unique to the sponsor which justify the waiver to assure the public safety and welfare of the Township or the Township's best interest.

-The application shall be further accompanied by an application fee and such other information as may be required by the Township Manager or his designee.
+The application shall be further accompanied by such other information as may be required by the Township Manager or his designee.

 Township review of the application is to provide a mechanism which will allow the Township to plan, evaluate and coordinate any special event or community event, which will allow the establishment of terms and conditions within which the event may be conducted and will allow the sponsor or any involved event planner to plan and manage the event within the context of the established terms and conditions.